FreeFem/FreeFem-doc/source/documentation/ffddm/documentation.rst

 .. code-block:: freefem
    :linenos:

-   ffddmbuildDfespace(pr,prmesh,scalar,def,init,Pk)
+   ffddmbuildDfespace(prfe,prmesh,scalar,def,init,Pk)

 builds the local finite element spaces and associated distributed operators on top of the mesh decomposition **prmesh**.
-This will create and expose variables whose names will be prefixed by **pr**, see below.
+This will create and expose variables whose names will be prefixed by **prfe**, see below.
 It is assumed that :ref:`ffddmbuildDmesh <ffddmDocumentationOverlappingMeshDecomposition>` has already been called with prefix **prmesh** in order to build the mesh decomposition.

 The local finite element spaces of type **Pk** (where **Pk** is the type of finite element: P1, [P2,P2,P1], …) are defined on the local meshes of the subdomains based on the mesh decomposition previously created with prefix **prmesh**.